CTCycle/XREPORT-radiological-reports-generator/README.md

 ### 4.2 Resources
 This folder is used to organize data and results for various stages of the project, including data validation, model training, and evaluation.
 Here are the key subfolders:

+- **checkpoints:**  pretrained model checkpoints are stored here, and can be used either for resuming training or performing inference with an already trained model.

-**dataset:** contains images used to train the XREPORT model (`dataset/images`), as well as the file `XREPORT_dataset.csv` that should be provided for training purposes.
+- **dataset:** contains images used to train the XREPORT model (`dataset/images`), as well as the file `XREPORT_dataset.csv` that should be provided for training purposes.
 This .csv file must contain two columns: `id` where the image names are given, and `text` where the associated text is saved.

-**generation:**
-- `input_images:` this is where you place images intended for inference using the pretrained XREPORT model.
+- **generation:** contains `input_images` where you place images intended for inference using the pretrained XREPORT model, and `reports`.
+The generated radiological reports from input images are saved within this latter folder.

-- `reports:` the generated radiological reports from input images are saved within this folder.
+- **logs:** the application logs are saved within this folder

-**results:** used to save the results of data validation processes.
+- **validation:** Used to save the results of data validation processes.
 This helps in keeping track of validation metrics and logs.

-**checkpoints:** pretrained model checkpoints are stored here, and can be used either for resuming training or performing inference with an already trained model.

 ## 5. Configurations
 For customization, you can modify the main configuration parameters using `settings/app_configurations.json`